 I must admit, I have never waited anywhere for a table.
-Not for dinner, not for lunch and certainly not for breakfast.
+Not for dinner, not for lunch, and certainly not for breakfast.
 If I’m hungry and have to wait, I just go somewhere else!
-Most places I travel to, there are plenty of options to choose from.
+In most places I travel to, there are plenty of options to choose from.

 But as I was getting more and more curious to see what the fuss was about, I waited.
 I got in line and when finally some people came out of Café Savoy, I managed to squeeze myself in to see the Café.